 4.2.5.
 Seek Clarification:

 First, try to resolve the matter easily.
-Politely ask your employer for clarification about the requirement for overtime work or explain to them your situation.
+Politely ask your employer for clarification about the overtime work requirement or explain your situation to them.
 Ask if the situation is urgent and whether it can be managed differently.

 4.2.6.
 Contact HR Department: